Make the most of the resources we have for you.

 - practise translation skills with glossaries, hints and a model translation to compare with - all on the same screen.

 Selected software is available on the University Language Centre PCs.
 Some software is also available from any PC in the University.
 Multimedia CD-ROMs can be borrowed from the ULC library.
-For more information about all these programs look at the specific language software page for the language you are learning.

 If you are using audio CDs, DVDs or internet audio/video material, some of the following worksheets will help you to make your listening/viewing an effective learning experience.